Geotechnical engineering and applied geology

 Geotechnical engineers work for mining companies, surveying and planning offices, public administrations, universities and scientific institutes.
 They deal with issues relating to the extraction, development and processing of raw materials (e.g. coal, ore, natural gas, oil, groundwater).
 They measure and collect geotechnical data, evaluate it and create geotechnical maps, profiles and plans.

-And if you want to deepen your knowledge even further, continue your studies at THGA with a Master's degree in Geoengineering and Post-Mining.
-This programme is unique in Germany and trains engineers to plan and implement the complex processes of mine closure and aftercare in positions of responsibility.
-The programme combines scientific and technical qualifications at the interface of mining, mine surveying, surveying and geotechnical engineering.
+And if you want to deepen your knowledge even further, continue your studies at THGA with a Master's degree in Georesource Engineering.
+This programme is unique in Germany and trains engineers to plan and implement the complex processes involved in mine closure and aftercare in positions of responsibility.
+It also deals with the extraction and processing of mineral raw materials.